17 Fun Ways to Keep Your Family Active at Home

 If you can, getting outside every day is a great idea.
-Explore different routes around your neighborhood to keep things interesting.
-Be sure to wear a helmet if riding a bike or scooter—and stay at least six feet away from other people whether you’re on foot or wheels.
+Explore different routes around your neighborhood or visit local parks and trails to keep things interesting.
+Be sure to wear your mask if you aren’t able to stay at least six feet away from other people.

 Ask your child to teach you some of the typical games they play or check the game library created by the nonprofit Playworks.

 6. Make it old school with hula hoops and jump ropes.